agsup/quartz/content/notes/Spring 2024/Gospel of John/John 14.md

 ---

-- What are some reasons j=Jesus gives us to be comforted?
+- What are some reasons Jesus gives us to be comforted?
 	- Plenty of rooms (this is where "mansion" imagery comes from)
 	- A place will be prepared
 	- The way will be known